j-r-dial/Outages-Project/README.md

   frameborder="0"
 ></iframe>

 **Interpretation** Based on the p-value of 0.67 we would fail to reject the null hypothesis.
 Therefore, there is not sufficient evidence to conclude that the missingness in demand loss can be explained by the duration of the outage.
+Thus, since missingness in demand loss is not dependent on duration the missingness is MCAR not MAR.

 2. Our second hypothesis test used the DEMAND.LOSS and CAUSE.CATEGORY columns.
 Similiary, our hypotheses were as follows:

 **Null Hypothesis:** Missingness of DEMAND.LOSS.MW is independent of CAUSE.CATEGORY.

 **Alternative Hypothesis:** Missingness of DEMAND.LOSS.MW depends on CAUSE.CATEGORY.

+**Empirical Distribution of Total Variation Distance**

 <iframe
   src="assets/MAR_perm_test_outage_duration_missingness.html"